valetivivek/JobScoop/Sprint-2/Sprint2.md

   "token": "reset_token_here"
 }
 ```

 ## Functionality

 1. **Input Validation:**
-    -   Decodes the request payload.
-    -   Ensures that both `email` and `token` are provided.
+   - Decodes the request payload and ensures that both `email` and `token` are provided.
 2. **Token Retrieval:**
    - Fetches the stored token and its expiration time from the `reset_tokens` table for the given email.
    - Returns a 404 error if no reset request is found.
 3. **Token Verification:**
    - Checks if the token has expired and returns an unauthorized error if it has.
-    -   Compares the stored token with the provided token.
-Returns an unauthorized error if they do not match.
+   - Compares the stored token with the provided token and returns an unauthorized error if they do not match.
 4. **Response Construction:**
    - On successful verification, returns a success message.

 ## Response

 ### Success Response

 - **Status Code:** 200 OK
 - **Response Body:** Verification successful

 ### Error Responses

 - **400 Bad Request:**
   - When the payload is invalid or missing required fields.
 - **404 Not Found:**
   - When no reset request is found for the provided email.
 - **401 Unauthorized:**
   - When the token has expired or does not match.
 - **500 Internal Server Error:**
   - For any database-related errors.

 # ResetPassword API